-Overseas students whose qualifications have satisfied the BPS conditions for Graduate Basis for Chartership (GBC) will be admitted in accordance with the University's regulations.
+- to have satisfied the BPS conditions for Graduate Basis for Chartership (GBC)

 Months of entry

-- Fully accredited by the British Psychological Society for Stage 1 Training in Health Psychology
+- Study on this course which is fully accredited by the British Psychological Society for Stage 1 Training in Health Psychology

-- Academic team includes Health Psychologists registered with the BPS and HCPC and RAPPS Approved Supervisors for trainees continuing onto the BPS Stage 2 Qualification in Health Psychology or the LJMU Professional Doctorate in Health Psychology
+- Learn from an academic team that includes Health Psychologists registered with the BPS and HCPC and RAPPS Approved Supervisors for trainees continuing onto the BPS Stage 2 Qualification in Health Psychology or LJMU's Professional Doctorate in Health Psychology

-- Access to world-class facilities in the award-winning Tom Reilly Building
+- Access world-class facilities in the award-winning Tom Reilly Building

 Information for international students